What are next steps after filing a provisional patent application?

 So you’ve filed a provisional patent application.
 Now what?
 The next steps depend upon a few factors.
 Keep in mind the 1-year deadline as you think through these factors.

 Need help with filing a provisional patent application or converting to a nonprovisional application?
-Email US patent attorney Vic Lin vlin@icaplaw.com to request a flat rate quote for filing your utility patent application.
+Contact US patent attorney Vic Lin at vlin@icaplaw.com to request a flat rate quote for filing your utility patent application.

 Are you further developing the concept?

-If your concept is at an early stage of development, you may be anticipating further development in the coming months.
+If your concept is at an early stage of development, you might anticipate further development in the coming months.
 If so, it may make sense to hold off the filing of the nonprovisional application until development is finalized or nearly complete.

 Can you file subsequent provisional applications?